kingmolnar/Big-Data-Processing-with-Hadoop-Spark/03_Machine_Learning_with_Spark/README.md

 ## Examples

 - [Spark Machine Learning Introduction](https://github.com/XD-DENG/Spark-ML-Intro) provides examples for *Random Forest*, *Regression*, *k-Means*.
-- Spark exmample files and data sets can be download from the official GitHub repository [apache/spark](https://github.com/apache/spark)
+- Spark example files and data sets can be download from the official GitHub repository [apache/spark](https://github.com/apache/spark)
 - Example code is stored on ARC in `/opt/apache-spark-examples/` Python code can be found in `/opt/apache-spark-examples/src/main/python/`

-- The example data files are stored on the **HDFS** on ARC in `/data/apache-spark` Use the command `hdfs dfs -ls -R /data/apache-spark` to list the available files.
+- The example data files are stored on the **HDFS** on ARC in `/data/apache-spark` Use the command
+	`$ hdfs dfs -ls -R /data/apache-spark`
+	to list the available files.

 ### Collaborative Filter
 - [Alternating Least Squares Method for Collaborative Filtering](https://bugra.github.io/work/notes/2014-04-19/alternating-least-squares-method-for-collaborative-filtering/)